ViniciusAdriel/VirtualPipe/CONTRIBUTING.md

 # Project structure

-The root directory of this project splits the workflow into two main parts:
+The root directory of this project splits the workflow into three main parts:

 - **build/** — scripts and files used to build the application for release
   - The build process generates the final distributable files inside **dist/**.
+- **assets/** — images, media, and other resources used by the code or in the build process.
 - **app/** — the actual application

----

-## About the **build/** directory

-`build.sh` is the script used to build the project for all supported distributions.
-This directory also contains manifest files for packaging formats such as Flatpak, AppImage, RPM, MSI, and others.

 ---